-I do not want to go beyond Ecclesiastes 2:24-26 yet, because what Solomon has said here is an important beginning and we need to begin thinking about are we even thankful to God for life itself?
+I do not want to go beyond Ecclesiastes 2:24-26 yet, because what Solomon has said here is an important beginning and we need to begin thinking about.
+Are we even thankful to God for life itself?
 It is very easy to get down on life because it is difficult.
-Life is difficult and at best it is a mixed bag for all of mankind until God inserts Himself into the lives of some for His purposes and it then becomes that person's lifetime responsibility to give his life over to God purposes for him and the brethren.
+Life is difficult and at best it is a mixed bag for all of mankind until God inserts Himself into the lives of some for His purposes, and it then becomes that person's lifetime responsibility to give his life over to God's purposes for him and the brethren.
 But we do not give ourselves up very easily and brethren I think you realize that this is what makes life difficult for us.

 Do you know what is generally considered to be the most famous opening line in all the novels that have ever been written?
 That distinction, according to other authors, belongs to Charles Dickens as he began in A Tale of Two Cities, where he said, “It was the best of times, it was the worst of times.”
-Now how can a situation, in which one lives life, be both the best and the worst at one and the same time?
-The reason that opening line is so highly regarded is that when properly pondered upon it makes one think and Charles Dickens, by that line, captured the mind and imagination of those readers who were thinking.
+Now how can a situation in which one lives life be both the best and the worst at one and the same time?
+The reason that opening line is so highly regarded is that, when properly pondered upon, it makes one think.
+Charles Dickens, by that line, captured the mind and imagination of those readers who were thinking.

-Now in a way Ecclesiastes 2:24-26 is a statement that is somewhat along those lines because this is Solomon's first step towards helping us understand that a major part of making the best of life is when one understands that a purpose is being worked out by our Creator.
+In a way, Ecclesiastes 2:24-26 is a statement that is somewhat along those lines because this is Solomon's first step towards helping us understand that a major part of making the best of life is when one understands that a purpose is being worked out by our Creator.

 I Thessalonians 5:17-18 Pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.

 Notice that he does not say, “for everything”, he says “in everything.”
-Now he means every circumstance of life, all the difficulties that we have to go through, God wants us to thank Him for what He is putting us through and that we are submitting our life to accepting, overcoming, and growing within.
-That is not always easy to do because what we are going through, the difficulty that God may be leading us into and through, is going to be something that is going to require a number of sacrifices and may be difficult, personally, for us to accept.
+He means every circumstance of life—all the difficulties that we have to go through.
+God wants us to thank Him for what He is putting us through and that we are submitting our life to accepting, overcoming, and growing within.
+That is not always easy to do, because what we are going through—the difficulty that God may be leading us into and through—is going to be something that is going to require a number of sacrifices and may be difficult, personally, for us to accept.

 I Timothy 4:4-5 For every creature [or creation] of God is good, and nothing is to be refused if it is received with thanksgiving; for it is sanctified by the word of God and prayer.